TroubleshootingBlog.com

 Automatic shut-off issues may arise from thermal overload protection.
 This happens when the vacuum overheats, causing it to shut down to prevent damage.
 Allow the vacuum to cool, clean or replace any filters, and ensure there’s no blockage.

-See also Dyson V6 Troubleshooting: Common Issues and Solutions
+See also Dyson DC40 Troubleshooting: Fix Common Vacuum Issues

 Burning Smell